Zephalon/ImageDownsampler/README.md

 # ImageDownsampler

 A lightweight JavaScript Image Downsampler for browsers with canvas support.
-Works with image urls, image objects (make sure they are preloaded) and raw canvas data.
-ImageDownsampler returns a two-dimensional array (samples[x][y]).
+Works with image urls, preloaded image objects and raw canvas data.
 Consider reducing the sample size or the accuracy to improve the performance.

+## Output

+ImageDownsampler returns a two-dimensional array ([x][y]).
+Each sample contains an object with the rgb data, like {r: 255, g:150, b: 50}.

 ## Settings (defaults)